jgehrcke/git-authors/README.md

   recent git releases.
 Remove it from the command line if you observe a corresponding error.

-* If there appears to be an author with a semicolon in his/her name, you'll manage to use a different separator.
+* If this script breaks because it came across an author with a semicolon in his/her name, then blame Little Bobby Tables' mom (https://xkcd.com/327).